hapax/hapax.github.io/assets/teaching.md

 	</div>
 </figure>

-This suggests a visual proof you could either tell the students, or let them discover (with some prompting) for themselves.
+This suggests a visual proof, which with judicious guidance students could discover for themselve.
 Some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we are done.
 If it lies below, for instance, move the purple line down until it